jumpnow/jumpnowtek-site/_drafts/mender-bbb-notes.md

 ## Overview

-Some notes on getting the [Mender][mender-io] software upgrade system working with Beaglebone images.
-I am using a custom Yocto meta layer for my BBB builds and needed a few changes to get things working.
+Some notes on getting the [Mender][mender-io] upgrade software working with [Beaglebone][beagleboard-org] systems.

+I am using Yocto and a custom meta layer to build the Beaglebone systems.

 ### U-Boot

-a) I am using the default u-boot version **2017.09** that comes with Yocto 2.4 [rocko].
-I did neede a **u-boot\_%.bbappend** for the BBB for the following customizations
+**a)** I am using the default u-boot version **2017.09** that comes with Yocto 2.4 [rocko] branch.

+I did need a **u-boot\_%.bbappend** for the beaglebones for the following customizations

     UBOOT_SUFFIX = "img"
     SPL_BINARY = "MLO"

-b) Need to include **u-boot-fw-utils** package in the image.
+**b)** Mender requires utilities from the **u-boot-fw-utils** package.

 The **meta-mender-core** layer overrides the default **u-boot-fw-utils** recipe with a custom one that fixes up **fw_env.config** for mender use.
-This primarily has to do with where the u-boot environment will reside.
+This primarily has to do with the size and location of the  u-boot environment.

-The u-boot environment storage is in the first 8 MB of unpartitioned space at the start of the device.
+The u-boot environment default is in the first 8 MB of unpartitioned space at the start of the device.
 (TODO: explain where this 8 MB number comes from).

 Mender exposes some variables that allow you to specify where the u-boot environment will reside within this unpartitioned space, both a primary and a redundant value.